dmweis/dmweis.github.io/_drafts/Masters.md

 * Velocity control of the main body with a simple static gait generator (No sensing other than current feet position)
 * Body pose control
-  * User can define position and orientation offset from relaxed positon and robot will maintain it
+  * User can define position and orientation offset from relaxed position and robot will maintain it
 * Body pose sequencer
   * Hopper has a predefined set of motions that can be executed at will (This doesn't allow external code to define motions)
 * Face tracking system
   * Hopper can use the camera in it's face to track faces and look at them
   * Face tracking is done on board of the robot to get a fast enough control loop
-    * Face detection is using Haar Cascades and after initiall acuisition robot uses feature tracking to follow face around (Only way to keep a high enough tracking speed on a low powered platform)
+    * Face detection is using Haar Cascades and after initial acquisition robot uses feature tracking to follow face around (Only way to keep a high enough tracking speed on a low powered platform)
-* Text to speech and audio playbock
+* Text to speech and audio playback
   * Hopper can both play audio files and translate text to speed
   * Text to speech is done using Google's Text to speech api and requires internet connection (MEssages can be cached for later use without access to the internet)
 * Facial expression detection